danfuzz/samizdat/doc/library-guide/Int.md

 Straightforward protocol implementation, using truncated division.

-It is an error (terminating the runtime) if the second argument is `0`, as there is no "infinity" representation in the type.
+It is an error (terminating the runtime) if the second argument is `0`, as there is no "infinity" representation in the class.

 #### `divEu(int1, int2) -> int`

 Straightforward protocol implementation, using truncated Euclidean division.

-It is an error (terminating the runtime) if the second argument is `0`, as there is no "infinity" representation in the type.
+It is an error (terminating the runtime) if the second argument is `0`, as there is no "infinity" representation in the class.

 #### `mod(int1, int2) -> int`